 UPDATE: From 2024, OCR will be replacing CAAT as the official testing body for STEP.
 The STEP 2 and 3 test papers will not be changing dramatically.
 For more information on scoring and important dates, please see the OCR website.

 The Sixth Term Examination Paper, or STEP for short, is a maths exam set by Cambridge Assessment Admissions Testing and takes place in mid to late June in Year 13.
-Universities such as Cambridge, Warwick and Imperial usually include certain grades in STEP as a part of a conditional offer to study Mathematics.
+Universities such as Cambridge, Warwick and Imperial usually include certain grades in the STEP entrance exam as a part of a conditional offer to study Mathematics.

-How is the STEP scored?
+How is the STEP test UK scored?

 The papers are scored out of 120 and the grade boundaries vary year to year.
 Roughly for STEP 2 you’ll need 60 for a 2, 80 for a 1 and 100 for an S grade.
 And for STEP 3, usually you’ll need 50 for a 2, 70 for a 1 and 90 for an S. Click here for more grade boundary information.